ijding/power-outage-project/README.md

 To clean the data, I first combined OUTAGE.START.DATE and OUTAGE.START.TIME into a single OUTAGE.START column (dropping the other two columns).
 This was done thanks to panda's DateTime objects.
 The same was done on OUTAGE.RESTORATION.DATE and OUTAGE.RESTORATION.TIME to create a single OUTAGE.RESTORATION column.

 Next, all 0 values in DEMAND.LOSS.MW, CUSTOMERS.AFFECTED, and OUTAGE.DURATION were converted into NaN values.
-Since all the outages in the dataset are major, they should likely have some effect on these columns, so 0 values were treaed as indicative to some empty or missing value during the data collection process.
+Since all the outages in the dataset are major (and thus, should have some observable effect on customers or demand loss, and consequently, the duration), 0 values were treated as indicative to some empty or missing value during the data collection process.

 A truncated version of the resulting dataframe (first few rows, alongside a selection of columns) is reproduced below